+- 2.2 An integrated report explains how an organization creates, preserves or erodes value over time.
+Value is not created, preserved or eroded by or within an organization alone.
+It is:

+- Influenced by the external environment

+- Created through relationships

+with stakeholders

-- 2.2 An integrated report explains how an organization creates value over time.
-Value is not created by or within an organization alone.
-It is: - · Influenced by the external environment - Created through relationships with stakeholders - Dependent on various resources. - 2.3 An integrated report therefore aims to provide insight about: - The external environment that affects an organization - The resources and the relationships used and affected by the organization, which are referred to collectively in this Framework as the capitals and are categorized in Section 2C as financial, manufactured, intellectual, human, social and relationship, and natural - How the organization interacts with the external environment and the capitals to create value over the short, medium and long term.
+- Dependent on various resources.

+- 2.3 An integrated report therefore aims to provide insight about: - The external environment that affects an organization - The resources and the relationships used and affected by the organization, which are referred to collectively in the <IR> Framework as the capitals and are categorized in Section 2C as financial, manufactured, intellectual, human, social and relationship, and natural - How the organization interacts with the external environment and the capitals to create, preserve or erode value over the short, medium and long term.

-2B Value creation for the organization and for others
+2B Value creation, preservation or erosion for the organization and for others

-- 2.4 Value created by an organization over time manifests itself in increases, decreases or transformations of the capitals caused by the organization's business activities and outputs.
-That value has two interrelated aspects value created for: - The organization itself, which enables financial returns to the providers of financial capital - Others (i.e., stakeholders and society at large).

-- 2.5 Providers of financial capital are interested in the value an organization creates for itself.
-They are also interested in the value an organization creates for others when it affects the ability of the organization to create value for itself, or relates to a stated objective of the organization (e.g., an explicit social purpose) that affects their assessments. - 2.6 The ability of an organization to create value for itself is linked to the value it creates for others.
-As illustrated in Figure 1, this happens through a wide range of activities, interactions and relationships in addition to those, such as sales to customers, that are directly associated with changes in financial capital.
-These include, for example, the effects of the organization's business activities and outputs on customer satisfaction, suppliers' willingness to trade with the organization and the terms and conditions upon which they do so, the initiatives that business partners agree to undertake with the organization, the organization's reputation, conditions imposed on the organization's social licence to operate, and the imposition of supply chain conditions or legal requirements.
+- 2.4 Value created, preserved or eroded by an organization over time manifests itself in increases, decreases or transformations of the capitals caused by the organization's business activities and outputs.
+That value has two interrelated aspects value created, preserved or eroded for: - The organization itself, which affects financial returns to the providers of financial capital - Others (i.e. stakeholders and society at large). - 2.5 Providers of financial capital are interested in the value an organization creates for itself.
+They are also interested in the value an organization creates for others when it affects the ability of the organization to create value for itself, or relates to a stated objective of the organization (e.g. an explicit social purpose) that affects their assessments. - The ability of an organization to create value 2.6 for itself is linked to the value it creates for others.
+As illustrated in Figure 1, this happens through a wide range of activities. interactions and relationships in addition to those, such as sales to customers, that are directly associated with changes in financial capital.
+These include, for example, the effects of the organization's business activities and outputs on customer satisfaction, suppliers' willingness to trade with the organization and the terms and conditions upon which they do so, the initiatives that business partners agree to undertake with the organization, the organization's reputation, conditions imposed on the organization's social licence to operate, and the imposition of supply chain conditions or legal requirements. - 2.7 When these interactions, activities, and relationships are material to the organization's ability to create value for itself, they are included in the integrated report.